 Different Material Weights for Sewing a Pattern

-· Lightweight: Grams per square metre: 1-150; type of material: Chiffon, cheesecloth, lace, linen, mesh, organza, voile.
+· Lightweight: Grams per square metre: 1-150; Type of material: Chiffon, cheesecloth, lace, linen, mesh, organza, voile.
 Perfect for: Lightweight, warm weather garments including dresses, leggings, T-shirts and delicate undergarments.

 Speciality Materials Directory

-These materials need to be considered differently.
+These materials should be considered differently.

 Before you choose materials, read our definitive guide on How to Choose the Right Textile for Your Product.